ReviewNB/jupyterlab-gitplus/README.md

 In future GitPlus will be able to,

 - Pull changes from GitHub
-- Let you switch/create branches locally
+- Switch/create branches locally
-- Let you resolve notebook merge conflicts at a cell level (without messing with underlying JSON)
+- Resolve notebook merge conflicts at a cell level (without messing with underlying JSON)

 ## Development